Elmer T. Cunningham: Cunningham's vacuum tube business after WW1

 An advertising page for Audio Tron tubes in Pacific Radio News August 1920 shows Cunningham's early response to the court decision.

-How was Elmer Cunningham able to get such a favorable decision?
-No one really knows but according to Alan Douglas, a noted radio historian, there might have been some "dirt" or material he had on certain RCA individuals that helped his case.
+How Elmer Cunningham was able to get such a favorable decision with RCA remains unknown.
+According to Alan Douglas, a noted radio historian, there might have been some "dirt" or material Elmer had on certain RCA individuals that helped his case.
 Douglas mentions Bob Palmer, an old-time wireless man on the west coast who knew everyone including Cunningham.
 He did not have a high opinion of Cunningham and considered him "lower than a snake in the grass".
 In summary Douglas says, "No proof, but Cunningham had to have had some sort of bargaining chip".

 Cunningham company bought: Now part of RCA

 In later years after the court decision, Cunningham played a bigger part in RCA's business activities.
-According to the RCA Publication " RCA a Historical Perspective" by 1931 the E.T.
+According to the RCA Publication " RCA, an Historical Perspective" by 1931 the E.T.
 Cunningham Company became an integral part of RCA and consolidated with the RCA Radiotron Company, giving RCA rights to the use of the Cunningham brand.
 In addition, Elmer T. Cunningham became a part of the RCA organization.
 In 1932 his name appears on page 16 of the August–September edition of "Music Trade Review" as President of RCA Radiotron Division (vacuum tube production and distribution).
 By the mid-1930s he rose to the position of president of RCA Manufacturing Division.
 Cunningham's name is cited as president in RCA's Broadcast News through #23 December 1936 but not in #24 May 1937.
 In 1936 he was involved with negotiations over a major labor dispute at the Camden, New Jersey plant with several labor unions.

 Remler

 By the mid-1920s Cunningham's agreements with RCA proved to be quite profitable for him.
 With new tubes being developed at a rapid pace, the manufacture and demand of radio sets also grew at a fast pace.
 In 1918 he started Remler ("Elmer" spelled backwards, with an extra r for "radios").
 Remler was originally involved with making and selling parts for wireless projects.
-They finally move into radio sales in the form of "do it yourself" kit radios and some already assembled models.
+Later, they moved into radio sales in the form of "do it yourself" kit radios and some already assembled models.
 In 1922 Cunningham sold his share to Thomas Gray and Ernest Danielson.
 The company was based in San Francisco, CA. The Remler name remained in business and in San Francisco Bay Area until 1988.